 Major IoT Trends Of Transportation Industry In The Year 2020

 At present, various business models are influencing the growth of the transportation industry.
 As the newer megatrends are coming up, the industry is reshaping itself with all those trends.
 Not only this but the emergence of the key market players, like new ventures and startups, are actually providing the momentum for expanding the industry.
 Let us check some of the major trends of the IoT in the transportation and logistics sector:

 The rise in urbanization has led to the rise in megacities which means the doubling up of the global population every year.
 This has led to the development of the transportation industry with a higher demand for better and faster modes of transportation, newer roads and enhanced connected transportation networks.
 Rising complexities in transportation in most of the developing economies have now become a bigger challenge for the government to solve.

-Thanks to the advent of the Internet of Things which has made these complexities simpler.
+Thanks to the advent of the IoT in transportation and logistics industry which has made these complexities simpler.
 It has made the connected networks even more feasible in almost every functioning business sector today.
 The integration of smart transportation systems has successfully resolved most of the complexities and issues that were causing a hindrance to the development of the transportation industry.

 2. Detailed Tracking Will Help Enhancing Customer Experience

 Business is all about getting the right product at the right place and time to the right set of customers.
 IoT has made this process even easier.
 Instead of barcode scans, people are making use of the sensors for tracking assets that are in transit.
 This is also economically feasible as customers are getting detailed updates of their assets and by when can they expect delivery.

 As technology is getting readily accessible every passing day, companies are improving processes and maximizing their efficiencies.
 From telematics and GPS to expenses and maintenance, technology offers solutions to several other common problems that fleet managers face every day.